 1. Stop Using Harsh Products

 Always do a small patch test while trying a new product and be extremely careful when it comes to the creams, lotions, and face washes you use.
+For those with normal or dry skin, avoid irritating or drying products.

 2. Use Products With Glycerol

 To soothe dry, flaky skin, use creams with nourishing ingredients like glycerol.
 It is a hydrating substance that forms a protective barrier on the skin and helps lock in the moisture.
 Glycerol also has antimicrobial properties and accelerates the process of wound healing, thus giving you relief from itchiness and redness (3).
 You can also buy pure glycerol and use it to make DIY moisturizers and serums.
+When the humidity levels drop in the air, the skin tends to get drier, and moisturizing becomes even more important.

 3. Stay Hydrated